Sunday, January 18, 2026

 Share

 In 2001, Indus river dolphins, one of the rarest mammals on earth, were on the brink of extinction.
-The species, whose history can be traced back 550,000 years, had reached dangerously low levels of just 1,200.
+The species, whose history can be traced back 550,000 years, had reached dangerously low population levels of just 1,200.

 hand wash clothes